Elections in Russia: Presidential influence

 Since the dissolution of the Soviet Union, three successive administrations (Boris Yeltsin, Vladimir Putin, and Dmitry Medvedev) have played a significant role in forming a Russia's party system that has been characterized by the domination of a ruling party which is financed and staffed by choice of the current presidential administration, and which in return provides support to it to serve its interests.

 One study from Reuter et al. referred to criticism of mayoral and local self-government election in Russia.
 Findings being indicated that mayor candidates opposing the present ruling party, United Russia, had their elections cancelled more easily than those that could promote support for the ruling party.

+Unfair elections and censorship

+Russia is in a period of autocratization starting around 2020 according to V-Dem Institute Democracy Report due to further censorship in Russia.

-Another study from Enikolopov et al. performed an investigation where observers were strategically placed at polling stations to see the effect of their presence on United Russia's vote shares.
+Electoral fraud and unfair elections were claimed by a study from Enikolopov et al., where observers were strategically placed at polling stations to see the effect of their presence on United Russia's vote shares.
 Findings reveal that with observers, United Russia experienced an 11% loss in share of votes for the poll chosen.